Dru94/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5-fistlines - script that displays the first 10 lines in /etc/passwd.
 6-third_line - script that displays thrid line in iacta.
 7-files - script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
+8-cwd_state - script that writes into the file ls_cwd_content the result of the command ls -la.
+If the file ls_cwd_content already exists, it should be overwritten.
+If the file ls_cwd_content does not exist, create it.